Data Loss Prevention: Types, Challenges, and Tips for Data Security

 4. Email DLP

 Since so many parties communicate via email, it makes sense to implement a dedicated solution that monitors email exchanges.
-The solution processes sensitive keywords and flags harmful instances that could lead to data leakage.
+The solution processes sensitive keywords and flags harmful instances that could lead to online leakage.

 Another useful method for preventing email data loss is choosing a suitable email service that offers encryption for your emails or, in some cases, using a temporary email to protect your personal email account.